 The global range test aims to detect obvious measurement mistakes.
-The Temperature measurements under -3 °C or over 43°C and the salinity measurements under 0 PSU or over 46 PSU are detected.
+Temperature measurements under -3 °C or over 43 °C and salinity measurements under 0 PSU or over 46 PSU are detected.
 This test has a very low detection rate, but it still detects some erroneous profiles each year.
-Most of them are profiles with a non-classical shape so that they avoid detection by redundant tests (Minmax test or climatological test).
-A recent example vas an ARGO float grounded near Mogadicio, Somalia, measuring a temperature exceeding 43°Cwhereas the corresponding pressure vas just above 0 decibar, so that the measurement avoided the other NRT and delayed time mode tests confined to depths between 0 and 2000 m.
+Most of them are profiles with a nonclassical shape so that they avoid detection by redundant tests (min-max test or climatological test).
+A recent example was an Argo float grounded near Mogadishu, Somalia, measuring a temperature exceeding 43 °C, whereas the corresponding pressure was just above 0 dbar so that the measurement avoided the other NRT and delayedtime-mode tests confined to depths between 0 and 2000 m.

-The following step of the CORA data validation is performed in the Coriolis datacenter to detect profiles diverging from the known ocean variability.
+The following step of the CORA data validation is performed in the Coriolis data center to detect profiles diverging from the known ocean variability.
 Each temperature and salinity profile is compared with the minimum and maximum measured value reference profiles.
-Those profiles originate from reference fields on a gridded mesh with 1 degree resolution horizontal hexagonal cells of 20m thickness.
-The reference fields are the maximum and minimum measured values on a set of 1.2 million ARGO profiles, vertically interpolated from the surface to 2000 m depth.
-The field coverage is reinforced, especially in the inner seas and in the Austral Ocean, badly covered by the ARGO network, by CTDs from the World Ocean Database and sea mammals measurements from the MEOP database The CORA 5.2 measurements are compared to the minimum and maximum reference values of the corresponding cell and the upper and lower adjacent cells.
+Those profiles originate from reference fields on a gridded mesh with 1° resolution horizontal hexagonal cells of 20 m thickness.
+The reference fields are the maximum and minimum measured values on a set of 1.2 million Argo profiles, vertically interpolated from the surface to 2000 m of depth.
+The field coverage is increased, especially in the inner seas and in the Austral Ocean, which are badly covered by the Argo network, by CTDs from the World Ocean Database, and sea mammal measurements from the MEOP database.
+The CORA 5.2 measurements are compared to the minimum and maximum reference values of the corresponding cell and the upper and lower adjacent cells in the same grid column.
 The profiles containing measurements exceeding the reference values are checked by an oceanographer.
-The minmax method is relaxed on the continental shelf since the minmax sampling is insufficient in the continental shelf zones.
-The temperature and salinity profiles measured on the continental shelf (depth<1800m) are compared to a climatology field (ARIVO, Gaillard et al) to which is added or subtracted 10 times the climatological standard deviation field.
+The min-max method is relaxed on the continental shelf since the min-max sampling is insufficient in the continental shelf zones.
+The temperature and salinity profiles measured over a bathymetry inferior to 1800 m are compared to a climatology field (ARIVO; Gaillard et al., 2008) to which 10 times the climatological standard deviation field is added or subtracted.
+This criterion has been added since the minimum and maximum reference field is mostly based on the ARGO measurements and is ill defined in the ocean regions the Argo floats struggle to reach.
 Due to the lack of accuracy of the global climatologies near the coasts and on some shelves, the profiles lying above the 250 m isobath are not tested with this method.
-See Gourrion et al. 2017 for further discussion on the minmax field.
+See Gourrion et al. (2019) for further discussion on the min-max field.

-A third validation is performed with the ISAS objective analysis tool, following the method developed by Gaillard et al, (2009).
-This validation test is similar to the validation performed by the Coriolis datacenter in near real time with the ARGO floats.
-The scope of the test is however extended to other profiles (XBT, CTD, etc...) and to ARGO profiles which have been updated in the Coriolis database too late to be part of the near real time validation.
+A third validation is performed with the In Situ Analysis System (ISAS) objective analysis tool, following the method developed by Gaillard et al. (2009).
+During the objective analysis process, the profile analysis residual is compared to the analysis residual of neighboring profiles.
+This validation test is similar to the validation performed by the Coriolis data center in near real time with the Argo floats.
+The scope of the test is, however, extended to other profiles (XBT, CTD, etc.) and to Argo profiles that have been updated in the Coriolis database too late to be part of the near-real-time validation.